duniter/duniter/doc/dev/git-conventions.md

 Now is time to go to Gitlab and re-check your commits.

 Wait for the Continuous Integration pipeline to finish (it lasts ±20min), and at last when it is done you can remove the "WIP" mention of your Merge Request and mention (with "@name") the lead developers to ask for a code review.

+## Workflow

+Il y a 3 types de branches permanentes :

+- La branche `dev`, c'est la branche par défaut (le tronc), toutes les contributions doivetn être mergées sur cette branche (à l'exception des hotfix).
+- La branche `stable`, elle pointe toujours sur le tag le plus récent de la dernière version stable.
+Elle sert de repère pour la documentation nottament.
+- Les branches de hotfix, au format `hotfix/x.y`.
+Une branche de hotfix pour une version `x.y` n'est créée qu'a partir du moment où il y a un correctif à livrer en production sur cette version `x.y` et que correctif ne peut pas attendre version suivante.

+There are 3 types of permanent branches:

+- The `dev` branch is the default branch (the trunk), all contributions must be merged to this branch (except hotfixes).
+- The `stable` branch, it always points to the most recent tag of the latest stable release.
+It is used as a reference for documentation, in particular.
+- The hotfix branches, in `hotfix/x.y` format.
+A hotfix branch for an `x.y` release is only created when there is a patch to be released to production on that `x.y` release that cannot wait for the next release.

+## Hotfix

+Si un bug bloquant se produit en production et nécessite un hotfix, ce dernier doit faire l'objet de 2 tickets et 2 branches :

+1. Le ticket original du bug, doit être traité sur une branche `hotfix/issue-number-or-bug-description` puis mergé sur la branche `hotfix/x.y`, où `x.y` désigne la version en production a ce moment là.
+2. Un ticket de report doit être créé, il doit citer le ticket original et permet de tracer la correction du bug sur la branche `dev`.
+Si pour X raison le hotfix n'a pas lieu d'être reporté sur la branche dev, le ticket de repport doit expliquer pourquoi puis être cloturé.

+If a blocking bug occurs in production and requires a hotfix, the latter must be the subject of 2 issues and 2 branches :

+1. The original issue, must be processed on a `hotfix/issue-number-or-bug-description` branch, then merged to the `hotfix/x.y` branch, where `x.y` is the version in production at that time.
+2. A carryover issue must be created, quoting the original issue and tracing the bug fix to the `dev` branch.
+If for any reason the hotfix does not need to be carried over to the `dev` branch, the carryover issue should explain why and then be closed.